Skip to main content

 Who Should Buy Which

-• You play demanding AAA games at 1440p and want the highest frame rates possible
+• You play demanding AAA games at 1440p and want the highest sustained frame rates possible

 • You game mostly at a desk and don't need to carry the laptop daily